beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 Killer.
 We've stored a value.
 Let's print it.

-We're going to do that by passing _two_ amazing arguments to the `printf()`[i[printf()]T] function.
+[i[`printf()`](]We're going to do that by passing _two_ amazing arguments to the `printf()` function.
 The first argument is a string that describes what to print and how to print it (called the _format string_), and the second is the value to print, namely whatever is in the variable `i`.

-`printf()`[i[printf()]T] hunts through the format string for a variety of special sequences which start with a percent sign (`%`) that tell it what to print.
+`printf()` hunts through the format string for a variety of special sequences which start with a percent sign (`%`) that tell it what to print.
 For example, if it finds a `%d`, it looks to the next parameter that was passed, and prints it out as an integer.
 If it finds a `%f`, it prints the value out as a float.
 If it finds a `%s`, it prints a string.

 As such, we can print out the value of various types like so: